Hearing loss & safety

 Would you find it difficult to hear on the phone if you had to call the emergency services?

-An emergency SMS service lets deaf, hard of hearing and speech-impaired people in the UK send an SMS text message to the UK 999 service where it will be passed to the police, ambulance, fire rescue, or coastguard.
+The emergency SMS service allows deaf, hard of hearing and speech-impaired people in the UK to send an SMS text message to the UK 999 service.
+This will then be passed to the police, ambulance, fire rescue, or coastguard – whichever emergency service is required.

-Simply by sending an SMS message to 999 you can call for help and the emergency services will be able to reply to you.
+To use, send an SMS message to 999 to call for help and the emergency services will reply to you.

-Register your phone for 999 text messaging now!
-It only takes 10 seconds! http://www.emergencysms.org.uk/
+It is important to register your phone for 999 text messaging before us – it only takes 10 seconds!
+Visit: emergencysms.org.uk/ for more information.

 999 BSL